Area 2 Farms is Certified Organic and More

 Food, Health, and Community Wealth

-Despite this growth in demand, USDA Certified Organic farms are rare.
+The way we grow food impacts more than individual health—it shapes our communities, environment, and economy.
+The organic movement isn’t only about health, it is about better for people and the planet.
+USDA Certified Organic farms are rare.
 Less than 2% of U.S. farms are certified organic, and there are only about 200 organic crop farms across Virginia, Maryland, and Washington, D.C.

 Why Certification Matters